 The new name refers to the hundred days between Napoleon Bonaparte escaping imprisonment and the battle of Waterloo.
 After a year of peace the battle had to be won by both sides and just like Hundred Days and their new album it was an all or nothing situation.

 Since then they have not let up on their on going tour introducing their own brand of hard rock to as many people as possible along the way recording follow up EP “Rise”.

-Still writing, recording, and rocking the live scene the band show no sign of slowing.
-Good heavy rock music made by a lasting friendship and a solid understanding of the craft of song writhing, this is Hundred Days.
+Good heavy rock music made by a lasting friendship and a solid understanding of the craft of song writing, this is Hundred Days.